Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

-DarrowEverett LLP is looking for a Mergers & Acquisitions Corporate Associate with immediate availability.
+DarrowEverett LLP is looking for a detail-oriented and proactive Collections Clerk to join our finance team.
+The successful candidate will be responsible for managing outstanding accounts receivable balances, contacting customers for payment, resolving billing issues, and ensuring timely collection of funds to support the company’s cash flow objectives.
 The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.

 Role & Responsibilities